BiscayRobin/chip8-rs/README.md

 # chip8-rs

-	This a basic amulator of chip8 processor.
+This a basic emulator of chip8 processor.
 It is part of a project where i would like to make a full environnement for this processor.
 It will include this emulator, an assembler, a disassembler and finally a higher level language with his compiler.

 ## Why this project

 - learning rust
 - deal with low level details
 - get feedback
 - good documentation about chip 8

 ## Install

 I'm currently working on CI for easier time at installing it but for now you have to follow those steps:

 ### Install rust:
 All information [here](https://www.rust-lang.org/tools/install)